GerritCodeReview/plugins_events-log/src/main/resources/Documentation/config.md

 plugin.@PLUGIN@.urlOptions
 :    Options to append to the database url.

-plugin.@PLUGIN@.threadPoolSize
-:    Number of threads to allocate for storing events to the database.
-When not
-     specified, the default value is 1.

 plugin.@PLUGIN@.maxTries
 :    Maximum number of times the plugin should attempt to store the event if a